FINRA Leverages the GIPS Standards for Standardizing Private Placement Performance Marketing

 How ACA Can Help

-- GIPS compliance consulting and verification to provide internal and external assurance
+- GIPS Compliance and Verification: Provides internal and external assurance

 Join ACA for a complimentary webcast discussing the main areas of impact to broker-dealers, FINRA member placements agents, private placement issuers, and fund managers, including: